matteobonanomi/asuse200ha/readme.md

 # Asus E200HA: Linux distro installation and optimization guidelines

-This manual provides some guidelines for the installation on Linux distros on Asus E200HA.
-Such a cheap netbook is not able to perform in a decent way with Windows.
-Most of the fault is due to a  ridiculous amount of disk space and a poor CPU.
+This manual aims at providing guidelines for the installation of Linux distros on Asus E200HA.
+This little and cheap netbook is not able to have decent performance with Windows and its ridiculous memory (32GB!!!) can't be enough for the heavy proprietary OS.
 Unfortunately, the hardware (Intel Cherrytrail... looking at you!) is not as linux-friendly as it should be, yet some good improvements can be made.
-In particular, I will suggest you some tips to optimize performance, stability and battery life, as well as general adivices for the choice of a good distro for this netbook.
+I can guarantee that running Lubuntu or Manjaro Linux on this netbook provides a user experience far way more confortable than Windows does.

 ## Getting Started

-You are welcome to clone this repo and modify whatever you want.
-A standard user should only download the pdf guide (AsusE200HA_Linux_Guidelines.pdf) and have fun!

-In a near future, I will try to collect every step of the guide inside a bash script.
-For the moment, just read thhe guide... better to learn a little bit than just copy/paste in the terminal, isn't it?
+At the time of writing, I am mostly working on providing a good document, written in LaTex, so that everyone can read, edit and share it.
+Clone this repo or just download AsusE200HA_Linux_Guidelines.pdf and have fun!

 ### Prerequisites

 Of course you need to have a AsusE200HA netbook with you!
 You don't necessarily need to have a distro already installed on it.
 In fact, the first part of the guide willl suggest some distros, like Ubuntu 18.04 flavors or Manjaro Linux 17.x and above.
 I can ensure you that all the guidelines I mention are perfectly valid for any Debian-based, Ubuntu-based or Arch-based distro.
-Just pay attention specific distro version or flavor I will suggest you.
-It is important to choose a good trade-off between up-to-date software and lightweight software!

 ### Installing

-This repo is not about installing Linux, it's about how to optimize it for our specific hardware.
+* **clone this repo** as a first step.
+Open AsusE200HA_Linux_Guidelines.pdf.

+* **Linux distribution**.
+I need to have a Linux distribution installed on your Asus netbook.
-Please read the suggested distros for this netbook and install one of them.
+  Check the first part of the guide about suggested distro and install one of them.

-Carefully the PDF manual AsusE200HA_Linux_Guidelines.pdf and apply every tip step by step, trying to understand what we are doing and especially WHY we are doing so.
-Learning is better than copying!
+  In case you already have a distro installed, please try to understand if it's feasible with tour netbook hardware, since a lightweight distro is a mandatory starting point for the next steps.

+* *hardware and performance optimization*.
+Read carefully and apply this guide step by step to optimize performance, reduce screen tearing, optimize battery life, solve multi-display conflicts and audio issues.

 ## Built With